Seatis/my-teaching-materials/tools-and-coding/first-website/README.md

 ### Steps
  - **Keep things tidy.**
    Create a folder for all your Green Fox materials.
 Then within that, a folder for the first week, and within that a folder for the first day's assignment.
-   Check the recomended [folder structure](https://github.com/greenfox-academy/definitions/blob/master/github-usage.md#folder-structure) and please follow it.
+   Check the recommended [folder structure](https://github.com/greenfox-academy/definitions/blob/master/github-usage.md#folder-structure) and please follow it.
  - **Create your first page**
    Create a html file using your editor called `index.html`, and open it in your browser.
  - **Start with the content.**
-   Copy-paste the headingsa and the first 3 paragraphs of text from [the article above](https://medium.com/galleys/how-she-got-there-3a64d89ba112#.8eknq2olp) to start with.
+   Copy-paste the headings and the first 3 paragraphs of text from [the article above](https://medium.com/galleys/how-she-got-there-3a64d89ba112#.8eknq2olp) to start with.
  - **Give it some structure.**
    What semantic role do these paragraphs fill?
 Divide it into a few separate HTML tags.
  - **Add a header image.**